 Make sure to backstitch at the top of the CB seam — because that area will be under a lot of stress during the life of the garment!

-In the image above, the blue arrows are pointing to where I backstitched!
+In the image above, the pink dot points to where I backstitched!

 Step 5.
 Press the SAs open.
 STOP!